 or more, I would say, off the top of my head.

 It is sad to see it in this state."

 had been one of those that had escaped the Great Fire of

 did not survive the great fire because virtually the whole

 if you look at information about listed buildings, it says

 not sure about that because it would have been built in 1584

-immediately after the fire like its neighbour.
+immediately after the fire like its neighbours.

-the plot standing empty for, say, 50 years.
+can't see the plot standing empty for, say, 50 years.

 a prime trading position in the middle of the most important